1988 Alumni News

 Matt Averi: "Wow, I can't believe it's been 13 since my first tour and I'm 29 now!
 A big hello to Scott Barr, Candy Linn, and Jane Doorly." matt@averi.net

-I was married in July of 1993 to my beautiful wife Mary.
-We have three children, LeighAnna, Marissa and Jesse and a fourth on the way late in the fall of 2006.
-We live about 35 miles outside of St. Louis, Missouri." lee.buckalew@prosoundadvice.us
+I was married in July of 1993 (one week after getting back from SOA) to my beautiful wife Mary.
+We have four children, LeighAnna (11), Marissa (9), Jesse (7) and Larkyn (almost 2).
+We live about 35 miles outside of St. Louis, Missouri.

 Sean Collis: We are saddened to say that Sean died on April 1, 2004 at the age of 35.
 After attending Millikin University, his talent brought him to perform on several cruise lines (Celebrity, Disney and Cunard) around the world.
 He even performed at prestigous venues such as Opryland, Chicago's Navy Pier, Six Flags and alongside Mickey Rooney in "Sugar Babies" at the MGM Grand in Las Vegas.
 He was working as a corporate training coordinator in Davenport, IA, at the time of his death.
 Sean was one of our tenors in the SOA choir.
 He is famously remembered as the Blue blus kid who left his passport up on the mountain and had to take the First chairlift up the next morning and to retrieve it.
 Sean will be missed.
 He was full of talent, enthusiasm and fun.
 He'll live on in our hearts.